modernwebdiary/angular-interview/README.md

-# angular-interview questions and answers
+# Angular Interview Questions and Answers